Prep and Pack

 If you already own a car and have your own auto policy, it can be used for your rental car.
 Though remember to call your auto insurance provider to confirm coverage before your trip.

-As the driver, you are responsible for the tolls occurred during your trip.
-And unfortunately, the U.S. doesn’t offer a service that covers the entire country’s toll roads.
+As the driver, you are responsible for the tolls that occurred during your trip.
+Unfortunately, the U.S. doesn’t offer a service that covers the entire country’s toll roads.
 That would be easy.

-As it is, each state manages, or contracts out, its toll roads.
-And cashless toll roads (the roads without collection points along the route) are calculated by the car and not the driver.
+As it is, each state manages or contracts out its toll roads.
+Cashless toll roads (the roads without collection points along the route) are calculated by the car and not the driver.
 So the rental car agency gets and pays the bill.

-Then the rental agencies pass on the charges to the renter.
+Then, the rental agencies pass on the charges to the renter.
 Of course, you, the renter, incur a convenience charge.
-And those charges range wildly from agency to agency.
+Those charges range wildly from agency to agency.

 Where to Find Inexpensive Rental Cars

 • Consider an off-airport location.
-Convenience sometimes comes with a up charge.
-Do a bit of research and check out those other locations that might rent for a lower rate.
+Convenience sometimes comes with an upcharge.
+Do some research and check out those other locations that might rent for a lower rate.

-• Sign-up for rental car agency’s email list.
+• Sign up for the rental car agency’s email list.
 That’s where you’ll find discount rates.

 • Look for discounts available through your credit cards.

-• Costco or Sam’s Club both offer discounts with membership.
+• Costco and Sam’s Club both offer discounts with membership.

 • Consider a relocation.
-Many rental companies need to move cars seasonal so find crazy low daily rentals to drive cars one way to popular destinations, like Orlando.
+Many rental companies need to move cars seasonally, so find crazy low daily rentals to drive cars one way to popular destinations like Orlando.
 This can be done for RVs too.

 Do’s and Don’ts of Rental Cars